ShaunCurtis/Blazr.Weather/Documents/Mutating-Entities-and-Validation.md

         this.Temperature = record.Temperature.TemperatureC;
         this.Date = record.Date.Value.ToDateTime(TimeOnly.MinValue);

-        return DataResult.Success();
+        return  Result.Success();
     }
 }
 ```

 We call `AsRecord` to get the record to save.

-The `[TrackState]` attribute is used by the *EditStateTracker* component in the `EditForm` to track edit state and control form functionsality such as which buttons to display and locking navigation.
+The `[TrackState]` attribute is used by the *EditStateTracker* component in the `EditForm` to track edit state and control form functionality such as which buttons to display and locking navigation.

 ## Validation